Margaret Minnicks is an online writer who writes about the royal family.

 In seminary, students might be required to study Hebrew and Greek.
 That's because the original language of the Old Testament was Hebrew.
 The original language of the New Testament was Greek.

 Members of the royal family are required to know more than one language, and most of them know more than one.
 Even the young children know some languages other than English.

 Charles, the Prince of Wales, knows more languages than the other members of the family.
-The oldest son of Queen Elizabeth and next in line to the throne knows four languages while Prince Harry is the only member of the immediate family knows only English.
+The oldest son of Queen Elizabeth and next in line to the throne knows four languages while Prince Harry is the only member of the immediate family who knows only English.

 Below is a chart indicating what languages Prince Charles knows along with a list of languages other members of the family know.
 Notice that Prince Harry, Duke of Sussex is the exception.
 He knows only one language.
-However, in his travels to foreign countries, he has probably picked up a few words especially those pertaining to greetings and well-wishing.
+However, in his travels to foreign countries, he has probably picked up a few words, especially those pertaining to greetings and well-wishing.

 Prince Philip, Duke of Edinburgh

 Camila, Duchess of Cornwall